Everyone has tough quarters, and usually, at least one tough year (more on that here).

 Now if that were true, it would indeed be the perfect excuse.
 But bear in mind, there are several “counter-winds” to the Law of Large Numbers:

 - Every SaaS Market is Bigger Than Ever.
-Look at the latest batch of IPOs, from Twilio to Coupa to Appdynamics and more.
+Look at the latest batch of IPOs, from Twilio to Coupa to MongoDB and more.
 They are all growing at 70%+ at $100m+ in ARR (more on that here).
-It’s not because they are “better” than the last generation of SaaS IPOs.
+And many in fact accelerate after $100m ARR.
+MongoDB is growing 40% at $700m ARR, for example.
+Twilio is growing over 60% at $2.5B in ARR.
+It’s not because they are “better” than the last generation of SaaS IPOs (though in many cases, they are).
 It’s because the markets are bigger.
 And if all SaaS markets are bigger, if every segment of business is moving more and more to the cloud … then even if the Law of Large Numbers is true for you … it should be true later.

-- Upsell, Net Negative Churn, and Second Order Revenue Come to the Rescue.
+- Upsell, Net Negative Churn, and Second-Order Revenue Come to the Rescue.
 If you have happy customers and high NPS/CSAT … then at least around $4m-$5m in ARR, generally, your existing customer base itself starts to create real revenue.
-As a rough rule, aim for at least 120% net revenue from your trailing customer base by the time you hit $4m-$5m in ARR.
+As a rough rule, aim for at least 120% net revenue from your trailing customer base by the time you hit $4m-$5m in ARR from mid-market and larger customers.
 That means that, if you execute well here, a big chunk of your growth for this year comes from customers you already closed last year.
 That means it gets easier, folks.
 Because last year you didn’t have the big base to upsell to.

 - Everyone Gets Better at Driving Up Deal Sizes and ACVs.
 Over time, everyone learns their customer base and how to add more value.
 The combination usually means you are able to drive up deal sizes, pricing, and ACV.
 If you drive up the average deal size just 10-20% this year, that again makes growing your total ARR easier.
 It’s just math.
 Everyone that gets good at selling a product learns how at least to drive deal sizes up at least a smidge.
 Everyone.